Income Tax Withholding FAQs

 Yes.
 The wages paid to employees for work done in Nebraska is subject to Nebraska income tax withholding.
 The only exceptions to this rule are wages paid to railroad crews, airline flight crews, and interstate truck drivers if the employee is a resident of a state other than Nebraska.

 Through July 29, 2021, DOR will not require employers to change the state which was previously established in their payroll systems for income tax withholding purposes for employees who are telecommuting or temporarily relocated to a work location within or outside Nebraska due to the COVID-19 pandemic.
-A change in work location is not required beginning with the date the emergency was declared by Governor Pete Ricketts, March 13, 2020, and ending on January 1, 2021 or 30 days after the end of the emergency, which is July 30, 2021.
+A change in work location was not required beginning with the date the emergency was declared by Governor Pete Ricketts, March 13, 2020, and ending 30 days after the end of the emergency, which is July 30, 2021.
 Beginning on July 30, 2021, employers must review their payroll systems for income tax withholding purposes for employees working at a location that is in a different state to assure compliance with Nebraska requirements in Reg-21-006 and Reg-22-003.

 Special 1.5% Withholding Procedures